Martin Scorsese's unrealized projects: Bedlam remake

 In 1994, a remake of the 1946 film Bedlam was in development with Scorsese attached as a producer.

 Wild Strawberries remake

 In 1995, it was reported that Scorsese would produce an American remake written and directed by Bo Goldman of Ingmar Bergman's Wild Strawberries, with Gregory Peck starring.

 Untitled Martha Mitchell biopic

 In January 1996, Scorsese and his ex-wife Barbara De Fina explored working on a biopic on Watergate scandal whistleblower Martha Mitchell, written by and starring Diane Ladd.

 Rent

 In August 1996, a film adaptation of Jonathan Larson's musical Rent was in development with Scorsese set as a producer.

 Mephisto's Bridge

 In 1997, it was indicated by the LA Times that Scorsese would executive produce the gothic horror film Mephisto's Bridge, set to be directed by Guillermo del Toro through Phoenix Pictures.
 The story reportedly follows "a gifted billboard designer, the girl he desires and his dark pact with a supernatural being."

+Untitled John Woo film

+In a 2010 interview with Variety, Hong Kong director John Woo revealed that he was going to direct a film about "young kids running wild in Brooklyn" with Scorsese serving as producer.